acj81/acj81.github.io/index.md

 ## My Projects: ##
     - A ML model to help students see if they are being overcharged for their rent.
     - A CNN to classify butterfly species, deployed online using Streamlit.
-    - A local LLM using RAG to help students with disorganised university modules
+    - A local LLM using RAG to help students with disorganised modules.

 See the source code for my projects [here](https://acj81.github.io)